 The Farm products and experiences include: flowers (36+), fruits (25+), herbs (40+), and vegetables (15+); native plants: 140+ (forbes, grasses, bushes, vines & trees/shrubs); eggs; honey; and art: photographs & tablescapes; research; information & experience; ecosystem services; aesthetic wealth; and nature immersion.

 Production practices demonstrate some of the principles of agroforestry, sustainable, permaculture, and biomimicry farming.
 Perennial polycultures (pasture, prairie, trees/shrubs) are never tilled.
 No synthetic fertilizers, herbicides or insecticides are used.

 Farm produce is sold to area residents and area chefs.
 Hundreds of pounds vegetables, fruits (including wild, heritage, and Slow Food Ark of Taste varieties), herbs, and edible flowers are available February - November without season extension structures.

 Several hundred volunteers and learners interested in the concepts operationalized by the Farm have taken tours, participated in 1-3 day “immersion” experiences, and engaged in daily and seasonal rhythms of farm regeneration work.
 Learning activities may be physically, emotionally, and intellectually challenging.
 The learner and Linda work elbow to elbow during mutually agreed upon days and times.
-Opportunities abound to gain tangible skills, both technical and interpersonal, to support successful employment in regenerative agriculture, and for eventual ownership and management of an owned operation.
+Opportunities abound to gain tangible skills, both technical and interpersonal, to support successful employment in regenerative agriculture, and for eventual management of an owned operation.